addiva-elektronik/addiva-elektronik.github.io/content/posts/2023-05-12-netconf-cli-server-communication.md

 This package represents a Python-based tool and can be used for setting up both NETCONF servers and NETCONF clients.
 More details on the actual implementation can be found on [its github page](https://github.com/choppsv1/netconf), as well as in the available [documentation](https://netconf.readthedocs.io/en/master/).

-Since the package is based on Python as a prerequisite it is needed to install *Python PIP package* and then use the same to install netconf.
+Since the package is based on Python, as a prerequisite it is needed to install *Python PIP package* and then use the same to install netconf.
 ```
       ~$ apt install python3-pip
       ~$ pip install netconf